 The St. Mary’s University Music Department offers a wide variety of performing instrumental and vocal ensembles for students interested in furthering their music making abilities, while also participating in the full university experience.
 Each performing ensemble is comprised of students from the department of music as well as the many other fantastic departments around campus.

 Scholarship opportunities are available to students performing in the ensembles at St. Mary’s University, and are open to music majors, music minors, as well as students from other degree plans wishing to perform with the ensembles.
 The Wind Ensemble, Jazz Orchestra, Concert Choir “Coro Santa Maria,” String Orchestra and the Opera Workshop perform in Treadaway Hall.
 The Rattler Band performs in the fun and exciting Greehey Arena during basketball games.
 The Chapel Choir is also active during Campus Mass at Guadalupe Chapel and Holy Rosary Church.

 Alumni of the St. Mary’s University performing ensembles have gone on to become professional musicians, incredible music educators, as well as highly successful doctors, engineers, business people and more.

-The St. Mary’s University Jazz Orchestra under the direction of John Rankin, DMA, was formed in 1980 by the Music Department and continues to be the longest continuously performing university jazz band in San Antonio.
+The St. Mary’s University Jazz Orchestra under the direction of John Rankin, D.M.A., was formed in 1980 by the Department of Music and continues to be the longest continuously performing university jazz band in San Antonio.

 Over the years the Jazz Orchestra has been a regular guest at area and regional music festivals, including: Jazz’s Alive, University of Houston Jazz Festival, Greehey Jazz Festival (Colo.), Temple College Jazz Festival, Fiesta Jazz Festival, and the Texas Jazz Festival.